firebase/firebase-android-sdk/README.md

 As a best practice, these explicit rules should be scoped to only libraries whose source code is outside the firebase-android-sdk codebase making annotation based approaches insufficient.
-The combination of keep rules resulting from the annotations, the proguard.txt, and the proguard.txt collectively determine the APIs that are preserved at **runtime**.
+The combination of keep rules resulting from the annotations and the proguard.txt collectively determine the APIs that are preserved at **runtime**.

 ## Publishing